High Velocity Hurricane Rated Quonset HutsTM Meet Strict Florida Building Codes

 SteelMaster’s metal Quonset HutsTM are specially engineered to handle wind from some of the most extreme storms.
 Previous storm surges from cyclones caused significant damage, but it was different with Hurricane Andrew.
 Andrew had wind gusts up to 165 mph when the eyewall passed through Miami-Dade.
 Now homes, especially those in enhanced hurricane protection areas, must be strong enough to withstand intense pressure caused by wind.

 Florida adopted wind provisions from the ASCE-7 standards.
 The American Society of Civil Engineers (ASCE)is the organization that determines the building codes nationwide.
 SteelMaster creates buildings that meet current ICC-500 and ASCE-7 standards.

-Our building was tested to gain Florida product approval.
+One of our structures was tested in strict accordance to FEMA 320/361 and ICC-500.
 During the test, a 15 lb 2 x 4 wooden plank was hurled at one of our buildings at 100 mph.
 When the plank hit the side of the building, it barely left a dent in the steel.
 SteelMaster’s buildings are manufactured using prefabricated, commercial grade, high quality steel that will protect the items and people inside of the building.

 With massive storms comes dangerous winds and storm surge.
 The storm surge, in most catastrophic storms, is what causes the majority of the damage.
 When a hurricane pushes huge amounts of water into a populated area, property can be severely damaged.
 Bare metal buildings can quickly rust out, but SteelMaster’s arches come with a special coating called Galvalume Plus that prevents this from happening. .
 This coating protects the building from normal wear and tear, but during a storm if the water rises, it won’t damage the steel.